janfuhrer/it-security-docs/docs/themes/Keccak.md

 ### Building Ciphers with Keccak

 * Generating a One Time Pad for the required message length.
 This gives us as a possibility to build a Stream-Cipher.
-We just continue to squeeze more bits out of the XOF if needed.
+We just continue to squeeze more bits out of the XOF (extendable output function) if needed.
 * Keccak can also be used for a Block-Cipher.
 Ascon-128 is such a cipher.
 	1. Absorb-Phase: Add the key and a counter
 	2. Squeeze-Phase: Take out the length of one block